 - Exhibitions, Interactivity, and Beyond: Do you have a great idea for a SOUPS event that doesn't fit any of the categories above?
 We are interested in novel and "out of the box" event proposals and encourage workshop and event proposals that do not fit other SOUPS programs.
 ACM CHI has several event types besides the main paper tracks that could serve as inspiration for out of the box SOUPS events.
 We look forward to your proposal.

 - Your workshop, tutorial, hackathon, or otherwise should be inclusive and respectful.
 A variety of guidance exists on this topic.
 Please be sure to follow guidance on language use from the USENIX statement on racism and Black, African-American, and African Diaspora inclusion.

 Submissions should be emailed to email@example.com.
 Please include the following items in your submission:

 - List of Organizers (including affiliations and contact information)

-- Event Type (workshop, tutorial, hackathon/design-a-thon, or other)
+- Event Type (workshop, tutorial, hackathon/design-a-thon, or exhibitions, interactivity, and beyond)